Infinite Nature: Perpetual View Generation of Natural Scenes from a Single Image: Discussion

 \section{Discussion}

-We introduce a new problem of perpetual view generation and present a novel framework that combines both geometric and generative techniques to tackle it.
-Our system can generate video sequences covering over hundreds of steps, which to our knowledge has not been shown for prior video or view synthesis methods.
-Our results indicate that our hybrid approach is a promising step---nevertheless, there remain many exciting challenges in this domain.
-First, the refinement network, like other GANs, can produce images that seem realistic but not recognizable \cite{hertzmann2019visual}.
-Further advancement in image and video synthesis generation methods that incorporate geometry would be an interesting future direction.
-Second, we have modeled scene generation as a Markov process.
-While local temporal consistency is provided by the rendering process, the memory-less property leads to a system that does not have global consistency.
-After some steps, a field may gradually turn into an ocean as we fly over it.
-Incorporating memory in this system would be an exciting direction.
-Lastly, we do not model dynamic scenes (although our model does a reasonable job in generating plausible-looking ocean waves): combining our geometry-aware approach with methods that can reason about object dynamics is an exciting direction for future work.
+We introduce the new problem of perpetual view generation and present a novel framework that combines both geometric and generative techniques as a first step in tackling it.
+Our system can generate video sequences spanning hundreds of frames, which to our knowledge has not been shown for prior video or view synthesis methods.
+The results indicate that our hybrid approach is a promising step.
+Nevertheless, many challenges remain.

+First, our render-refine-repeat loop is by design memory-less, an intentional choice which allows us to train on finite length videos yet generate arbitrarily long output using a finite memory and compute budget.
+As a consequence it aims for local consistency between nearby frames, but does not directly tackle questions of long-term consistency or a global representation.
+How to incorporate long-term memory in such a system is an exciting question for future work.
+Second, our refinement network, like other GANs, can produce images that seem realistic but not recognizable \cite{hertzmann2019visual}.
+Further advancements in image and video synthesis generation methods that incorporate geometry would be an interesting future direction.
+Last, we do not model dynamic scenes: combining our geometry-aware approach with methods that can reason about object dynamics could be another fruitful direction.

+\hrule { \textbf{Acknowledgements.} We would like to thank Dominik Kaeser for directing and helping prepare our videos and Huiwen Chang for making the MiDaS models easily accessible. }

 { }